forseti-security/forseti-security/docs/prerequisites/README.md

   ```sh
   $ gcloud beta service-management enable cloudresourcemanager.googleapis.com
   ```

-### Enable required APIs to check GSuite Groups in IAM ACLs
-See the [GSUITE-GROUPS](/docs/common/GSUITE-GROUPS.md) guide on completing the required steps.

 ### Obtain a SendGrid API Key (optional)
 SendGrid is currently the only supported email service provider.
 To use it,